 FACE MASK TYPES AND WHO SHOULD USE WHICH MASK

 The novel coronavirus, which originated in China, has spread around the world.
 While most COVID-19 cases were reported to characterize mild symptoms only allegedly, there are severe cases that cause difficulty in breathing, pneumonia, respiratory failure, and even death.

 You might have come across the term "mask," "face mask," "surgical mask," and others.
 This is not surprising given the situation today where people are keen on protecting themselves against the still incurable virus and want to help slow the spread of it.

 A face mask is a staple nowadays.
 The mask prevents the inhalation and the transmission of the virus via the respiratory system.

 In this article, we'll learn about the several types of face surgical masks, what type of mask you should use, and who is the one's perfect to wear a certain mask?

 The three types of face masks

-The three basic types of face masks are homemade cloth face mask, surgical mask, and the N95 respirator.
+The three basic types of face surgical masks are homemade cloth face coverings, surgical masks, and the N95 respirator.

 Let's discuss each type below: